DavidKRichter/NYC-Rent-Forecasting-SARIMAX/README.md

 As a baseline for my SARIMAX modeling, I looked at the performance of SARIMA models on the data using two metrics: AIC and RMSE for test data.
 AIC measures how well the model describes the data it has been trained on, penalizing models for adding terms that don't contribute significantly to the model's performance.
 RMSE tell us how the model is performing on test data.

-The simplest SARIMA model (and AR(1) model) had an AIC score of 1132 and a testing RMSE of 226.
+The simplest SARIMA model (an AR(1) model) had an AIC score of 1132 and a testing RMSE of 226.

-The best SARIMA model in terms of AIC had an AIC score of 643 and an RMSE of 236, while the best SARIMA model in terms of error had an RMSE of 176, but an AIC score of 1055.
+The best SARIMA model in terms of AIC had an AIC score of 643 and a testing RMSE of 236, while the best SARIMA model in terms of error had a testing RMSE of 176, but an AIC score of 1055.

 ## SARIMAX Modeling

 Ideally, the best SARIMAX model would have modeled the 2007-2019 data better than the best SARIMA model, as measured by AIC score.
 However, because the 2007-2019 period was fairly uneventful, the best SARIMAX model by AIC actually underperformed the best SARIMA model by that metric--with an AIC of 644, one point higher than the best SARIMA model.
-Furthermore, it's RMSE for the test data was 226, which means that it also was worse than SARIMA at making predictions.
+Furthermore, its RMSE for the test data was 226, which means that it also was worse than SARIMA at making predictions.

 I next looked at the best SARIMAX models by RMSE.
 The top 2 used Building Materials and Total Wages and Salaries as exogenous regressors.
 However, these had AIC scores of 1096 and 1055.
 Furthermore, dynamic predictions for three periods of training data showed much larger error than the error for the training data, with true values falling outside the predictions' 95% confidence intervals.
 While adding additional MA terms would have both widened the confidence interval and improved the model, they would have done little to reduce the model's awkward fit on the training data.

+## Best Model

+I model I ultimately chose had the lowest AIC score out of the 20 SARIMAX models with the lowest RMSE for the testing data.

-The model I ultimately chose included three exogenous regressors: Building Materials 12 Month Lag, Employees in Construction 6 Month Lag, and Manhattan Sale Prices 6 Month lag.
-The first version of this model had an error of 128, which was only slightly above that of the lowest RMSE models, while it's AIC was 855.
+This best model included three exogenous regressors: Building Materials 12 Month Lag, Employees in Construction 6 Month Lag, and Manhattan Sale Prices 6 Month lag.
+The first version of this model had an error of 128, which was only slightly above that of the lowest RMSE models, while its AIC was 855.
 Error was reduced to 135 and AIC to 835 by adding AR terms through lag 2 and MA terms through lag 7.
 This also reduced the error of the 2010-2013 dynamic prediction from 322 to 154.
-This is significant improvement because it means that even though the model was selected primarily for its ability to predict rental prices for the 2019-2022 period, it also performs well on earlier periods, including both the stable 2013-2019 period and the more anomalous recovery period of 2010-2013.
+This is a significant improvement because it means that even though the model was selected primarily for its ability to predict rental prices for the 2019-2022 period, it also performs well on earlier periods, including both the stable 2013-2019 period and the more anomalous recovery period of 2010-2013.
 While this model's AIC wasn't quite as low as that of the best SARIMA model it was the only SARIMAX model to both minimize AIC score while significantly improving upon the performance of the most accurate SARIMA model.

 ### Model Coefficients and Interpretation

 While the Manhattan Sale Price coefficient was not significant, Building Materials 12 Month Lag and Employees in Construction 6 Month Lag had coefficients of 6.5523 and 16.1230 respectively, with p-values below 0.0005.

-This means that in our model, variations in the cost of Building Materials accounts for $520 in total Rental Prices variation over the 2007-2022 period, while variation in the number of Employees in Construction accounts for $333 of variation in Rental Prices.
+This means that in our model, variations in the cost of Building Materials accounts for $520 in Rental Price variation over the 2007-2022 period, while variation in the number of Employees in Construction accounts for $333 of variation in Rental Prices.

 This shows up most dramatically at the beginning of COVID when a drop in Employees in Construction precedes a drop in rental prices and in late 2021, when the rise in the cost of construction materials a year earlier corresponds to a rise in rental prices.